- The Service Committee shall consist of a chair, or co-chairs, and such additional members as the President shall designate.

 Public Librarian Scholarships

 The annual Introduction to Legal Research Program is LLNE’s 6-week overview of the basic skills and materials used in legal research.
 To help give public librarians the tools necessary to approach their patrons’ research questions with confidence, the Service Committee offers two scholarships for free program registration.
-To apply, complete the scholarship application and send it to Jessica Almeida at email@example.com.
-The application deadline is Friday, March 30, 2018 at 5PM.
 If you have questions about the Legal Research Program, contact Brian Flaherty at firstname.lastname@example.org.
-If you have questions about applying for a scholarship, please contact Jessica Almeida.
+If you have questions about applying for a scholarship, please contact Jessica Almeida at email@example.com.

 - Emily Todd of the Fields Corner Branch of the Boston Public Library and Brian Hodgdon of the Saugus public Library were the recipients of the 2017 scholarships.